DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   - ``eal_parse_pci_DomBDF`` replaced by ``rte_pci_addr_parse``
   - ``rte_eal_compare_pci_addr`` replaced by ``rte_pci_addr_cmp``

+* eal: The semantics of the return value for the ``rte_lcore_has_role`` function are planned to change in v18.05.
+The function currently returns 0 and <0 for success and failure, respectively.
+This will change to 1 and 0 for true and false, respectively, to make use of the function more intuitive.

 * ethdev: a new Tx and Rx offload API was introduced on 17.11.
   In the new API, offloads are divided into per-port and per-queue offloads.
   Offloads are disabled by default and enabled per application request.